 Fermentation and Ageing:

 We receive the fruit within the early hours of the morning while they are still cool from the previous night.
 The bunches are sorted by hand and pressed whole bunch, allowing for a low extraction of juice.
 The parcels of fruit are fermented separately in 300L French Oak barrels, of which 25% is new.
-The wine spends 10 months aging on the lees in barrel, which gives great mouthfeel and richness to the wine.
+The wine spends 10 months ageing on the lees in barrel, which gives great mouth-feel and richness to the wine.